iszczesniak/cpp/categories/index.md

 ## From lvalue to rvalue

-The C++ standard defines this *standard conversion*: an lvalue can be implicitly (i.e., without a programmer explicitly requesting it) converted to an rvalue if needed.
+The C++ standard defines this *standard conversion*, which is applied without the programmer explicitly requesting it:

+> An lvalue of a non-function, non-array type T can be converted to an
+> rvalue.

 For instance, the `+` operator for an integer type (e.g., `int`) requires rvalues as its operands.
 In the following example the `+`